Mali: French colonial rule

+Independence

+The Mali Federation gained independence from France on 20 June 1960.
 Senegal withdrew from the federation in August 1960, which allowed the Sudanese Republic to become the independent Republic of Mali on 22 September 1960, and that date is now the country's Independence Day.

 Modibo Keïta was elected the first president.
-Keïta quickly established a one-party state, adopted an independent African and socialist orientation with close ties to the East, and implemented extensive nationalization of economic resources.
+He quickly established a one-party state, adopted an independent African and socialist orientation with close ties to the East, and implemented extensive nationalization of economic resources.
 In 1960, the population of Mali was reported to be about 4.1 million.

-Moussa Traoré

 On 19 November 1968, following progressive economic decline, the Keïta regime was overthrown in a bloodless military coup led by Moussa Traoré, a day which is now commemorated as Liberation Day.

+Moussa Traoré regime

 The subsequent military-led regime, with Traoré as president, attempted to reform the economy.
-His efforts were frustrated by political turmoil and a devastating drought between 1968 and 1974, in which famine killed thousands of people.
+His efforts were frustrated by political turmoil and a devastating drought from 1968 to 1974, in which famine killed thousands of people.
 The Traoré regime faced student unrest beginning in the late 1970s and three coup attempts.
 The Traoré regime repressed all dissenters until the late 1980s.

-The government continued to attempt economic reforms, and the populace became increasingly dissatisfied.
-In response to growing demands for multi-party democracy, the Traoré regime allowed some limited political liberalization.
-They refused to usher in a full-fledged democratic system.
-In 1990, cohesive opposition movements began to emerge, and was complicated by the turbulent rise of ethnic violence in the north following the return of many Tuaregs to Mali.

-Anti-government protests in 1991 led to a coup, a transitional government, and a new constitution.
 Opposition to the corrupt and dictatorial regime of General Moussa Traoré grew during the 1980s.
 During this time strict programs, imposed to satisfy demands of the International Monetary Fund, brought increased hardship upon the country's population, while elites close to the government supposedly lived in growing wealth.
+The government continued to attempt economic reforms, and the populace became increasingly dissatisfied.
+In response to growing demands for multi-party democracy, the Traoré regime allowed some limited political liberalization in the late 1980s, but refused to usher in a full-fledged democratic system.

+In 1990, cohesive opposition movements began to emerge, and was complicated by the turbulent rise of ethnic violence in the north following the return of many Tuaregs who had migrated to Algeria and Libya during the drought.
 Peaceful student protests in January 1991 were brutally suppressed, with mass arrests and torture of leaders and participants.
 Scattered acts of rioting and vandalism of public buildings followed, but most actions by the dissidents remained nonviolent.